MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-create-a-bot-project.md

 The bot as a web app needs to create a web service, bot adapter, and bot object.

-It would also create the storage layer and memory management objects for the bot, but the echo bot does not require state.
+Many bots would also create the storage layer and memory management objects for the bot, but the echo bot does not require state.
-It would also create any other objects external to the bot or adapter that either need to consume.
+Other bots would also create any objects external to the bot object or adapter that either need to consume.

 ### [C#](#tab/csharp)